umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 ## Create partial views for Registration and Login

-Navigate to the Settings section in the backoffice.
-Locate the Partial Views entry under Templating in the left hand section, and click the "+" to create a new partial view.
+1. Navigate to the Settings section in the backoffice.
+2. Locate the Partial Views entry under Templating in the left-hand section.
+3. click the "+" to create a new partial view.

 In the dialog that follows, choose _New partial view from snippet..._: